CREATION, CULTIVATION, AND DEVELOPMENT OF THOUGHT

 - It is the conversion of energy particles into an object called thinking which shapes itself into thought.

-As we ascertain, once thinking takes place by whatever hypothetical process, it becomes thought.
+As we ascertain, once thinking takes place by whatever open process, it becomes thought.
 Thinking is an activity which keeps on producing thoughts to generate execution, as well as begetting more thinking.
 And the process is activated by itself.

 How Does Thought Acquire Its Distinctive Trait?